 Although you can’t sue the SSA, you do have a legal right to appeal any decisions you think are unfair.
 You can do so by filing a written complaint, serving an issued summons to your local federal court, filing briefs, conducting oral arguments, and waiting for your judge to make a final ruling.

 The case process varies by district, but it may take up to a year for your presiding judge to make that final decision.
-However, you’ll only have 60 days to start your case, so don’t hesitate to seek help from a disability attorney.
+However, you’ll only have 60 days to start your case, so don’t hesitate to seek help from an Orange County social security disability attorney.